Cloud security protects business where it lives

 Point appliances from different vendors work in isolation, so there’s no simple way to aggregate their data.

-Integrated cloud security services correlate information to give you a complete picture of your entire network.
+Integrated security controls and cloud services correlate information to give you a complete picture of your entire network.

 Zscaler provides fast local breakouts, and our single-scan multi-action technology enables our security services to scan simultaneously for faster performance.

-Deploying and maintaining appliances from multiple security vendors is expensive and difficult, with updates, patches, and hardware upgrades.
+Deploying and maintaining appliances from multiple security vendors is expensive and difficult, requiring continuous patching, updates, and hardware upgrades.